 This course will blend synchronous and asynchronous modes of instruction with in-person instruction.
 Some lectures will be recorded and posted to Canvas, where students will also conduct group discussions.
-However, our weekly face-to-face meetings on Tuesday evenings at 5:40 p.m. are compulsory and will be crucial to conveying the essential concepts of our semester's deliberations.
-You are expected to be available for the full three hours of every class.
-(Note: We will most likely not meet the full three hours, but it is important that you be present.)
+However, a significant portion of the class meetings will be conducted face-to-face, meaning we are all meet together at 7:00 p.m. on Wednesdays to have discussions and get on the same page about important topics and themes in the course.
+You are expected to be available for the full three hours every time this class is scheduled to meet.
+Note: We will most likely not meet the full three hours, but it is important that you be present.